dmerejkowsky/blog/content/post/0070-i-don-t-need-types.md

 * We ask other humans to find defects in the code for us, and we call this "a QA process"
 * We use static analyzers to find issues in the code automatically
 * We use tests to try and prove that the code works as it should
-* We use TDD to look at the code both from the 'production' perspective (when we go from red to green), and from a 'quality' perspetive (when we go from green to refactor).
+* We use TDD to look at the code both from the 'production' perspective (when we go from red to green), and from a 'quality' perspective (when we go from green to refactor).
 * And we use static types or type annotations to improve correctness of the code in a way that complements all of the above methods.